18F/ada-sandbox/pages/page.md

 The ADA explains what businesses and state and local governments must do to make sure that they do not discriminate against a person with a disability who uses a service animal.

-Generally, state and local governments, businesses that are open to the public, and non-profit organizations must allow service animals to go most places where the public can go, even if they have a "no pets" policy.
+Generally, state and local governments as well as businesses and non-profit organizations that are open to the public must allow service animals to go most places where the public can go, even if they have a "no pets" policy.

 ## Service animals are